Also known as: Hyperthermia - malignant and Hyperpyrexia - malignant

 - You know you have a family history of malignant hyperthermia

-It may occur with muscle diseases such as multiminicore myopathy and central core disease (autosomal dominant).
+It may occur with some other inherited muscle diseases, such as multiminicore myopathy and central core disease.

 Exams and Tests